wisecode1/custom-crm-solution/README.md

 A powerful, scalable, and user-friendly **Custom CRM System** developed by [WiseCode Studio](https://wisecodestudio.com/) — tailored to meet the unique needs of growing businesses.

-This <a href="[https://example.com](https://wisecodestudio.com/)">CRM solution</a> helps you manage leads, automate follow-ups, track property listings or customer profiles, schedule appointments, and monitor performance via real-time dashboards — all in one intuitive platform.
+This [CRM solution](https://www.wisecodestudio.com/) helps you manage leads, automate follow-ups, track property listings or customer profiles, schedule appointments, and monitor performance via real-time dashboards — all in one intuitive platform.

 ---